drand/drand/docs/DEPLOYMENT.md

 - `--period` indicates the period of the randomness beacon to use.
 It must be valid duration as parsed by Golang's [`time.ParseDuration`](https://golang.org/pkg/time/#ParseDuration)  method.
-- `--secret` indicates the secret that the coordinator uses to authentify the nodes that wants to participate to the network.
+- `--secret` indicates the secret that the coordinator uses to authentify the nodes that wants to participate to the network. it must be at least 32 bytes.
 - `--connect` is the `host:port` address of the leader.
 By default, drand will connect to the leader by using tls.
 If you are not using tls, use the `--tls-disable` flag.